zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 for both `username` and `password`.
 If API ML was installed by system administrators, ask them to provide you with actual addresses of API ML components and the respective user credentials.

-**Tip:** Wait for the Discovery Service to discover your service.
+**Tip:** Wait for the Discovery Service to fully register your service.
 This process may take a few minutes after your service was successfully started.

 **Follow these steps:**